inflearn logo

 [Example] Advanced On-chain Analysis Tools: Arkham · Nansen · DeBank

-You will learn about the address identification, smart money tracking, and fund flow analysis tools used by on-chain experts, along with actual interface demonstrations.
-You will acquire advanced analysis skills that go beyond simple lookups to include interpreting whale movements, risks, and patterns.
+Learn the address identification, smart money tracking, and fund flow analysis tools used by on-chain experts with actual screens.
+You will master advanced analytical skills that go beyond simple lookups to interpreting whale movements, risks, and patterns.

 The goal of this part:

-is not just to end at "I learned it," but to connect it to "how can I use this to make a living in the future?"
+is not just to end at "I learned it," but to connect it to how you will make a living with this in the future.

-We will learn advanced analysis techniques and tool usage necessary to grow as an on-chain analyst, and organize the learned content into a form that can be applied in the actual field.
+We will learn everything from advanced analysis techniques to tool utilization methods required to grow as an on-chain analyst, and organize the learned content into a form that can be applied in the actual field.

 Appendix.
 For those who want to go deeper